tothenew/pennypincher/README.md

 Penny Pincher is a tool that identifies all the resources which are provisioned but are not being used i.e. are idle and notifies you about the potential savings over email and slack.

+### Scope
+The tool is created by considering three types of user
+1. Simple user - An end-to-end Cloudformation which will deploy the tool as a lambda function, 2.lambda invocation will generate the report and will be shared over slack, email, and S3.
+2. Power-user - A docker run command which will allow users to generate the reports on their local machine
+3. Dev user - The user can work as a developer by contributing to the repository.
 ### Features

 1. Generates a report consisting of all the idle resources in the account and potential savings.
-2. Two platforms are supported for receiving the report, one is email and another is slack.
+2. Three platforms; slack,email and S3 are supported for receiving the report.
-3. The number of days for which resource metrics (usage) is to be monitored can be set by the end user.
+3. HTML and csv reports are supported.
+4. The end user can modify the default cloudwatch metric values using a configuration file with Global environment variable support.
-4. The solution is easily deployable as the whole setup can be done using AWS Cloudformation or Docker.
+5. The solution is easily deployable as the whole setup can be done using AWS Cloudformation, docker and local.
+6. End user also recieve an inventory file in csv format of all the scanned resources, it helps in draw out the comparison and coverage of the tool/
 ### Supported Services & Regions
  The tool crawls all the regions to get the findings for the supported services
 1. EBS